tomtom94/react-easy-ssr/README.md

 ### Requirements

-Node.js version 16 minimum (because we need to use the js opational chaining operator).
+Node.js version 16 minimum (because we need to use the js optional chaining operator).
 Hopefully you got `nvm` command already installed (best way to install node), hence just do

 ```nvm
 nvm use